jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-The first phase usually is to learning to program in the small.
+The first phase is learning to program in the small.

 You should be able to solve a fizzbuzz, read from a file, compute an average, make an API request -- all these things.

-The concepts they need are quite common: data structures, creating functions and calling them etc.
+The concepts that you need here are quite standard: manipulating data structures in Reason, defining and applying functions etc.

 :::